elldritch/haskell-for-working-programmers/README.md

 We start off with the usual front matter.
 The `cabal-version` here is the version of the `.cabal` file, _not_ the version of the `cabal` executable that you're using.
 The supported file versions of each executable are listed [in the `cabal` docs](https://cabal.readthedocs.io/en/3.4/cabal-package.html#pkg-field-cabal-version).

-The `name` and `version` fields describe the project.
+The `name` and `version` fields describe the project:

-Notice that the `name` of the project matches the file name of the `.cabal` file.
+- Notice that the `name` of the project matches the file name of the `.cabal` file.
 This naming is not required, but is a convention.

-Notice that the `version` string has _four_ sections instead of three.
+- Notice that the `version` string has _four_ sections instead of three.
 This is because `.cabal` files use Haskell's [Package Versioning Policy](https://pvp.haskell.org/) specification, which is slightly different from SemVer.
 The main difference is that the sections are `major.major.minor.patch` rather than `major.minor.patch`.

 ```cabal
 tested-with:   GHC ==9.0.2
 ```

-This field isn't particularly commonly used, but I find it's a useful way to indicate what GHC version you're using.
+This field isn't commonly used, but I find it's a useful way to indicate what GHC version you're using.
 Unfortunately, `cabal` does not check that you're actually using this version of `ghc`.

 ```cabal
 common lang